Tooth Extractions in Webster, TX

 Webster, TX dentists Drs.
-Das, and Pham are committed to preserving your natural teeth without tooth extraction in Houston.
+Das and Pham are committed to preserving your natural teeth without tooth extraction.
 However, there are cases when removing a tooth is the only way to bring back function and restore your smile.
 At Clear Lake Dental Care, we provide safe and comfortable tooth removal for adults, as well as children ages 12 and up.

 What is Tooth Extraction?